minilamnow/minilamnow/README.md

 - 👋 Hi, I’m Mini Lam, an Engineer and Technical Communication Expert with over a decade of cross-disciplinary experience across industries.
-- 👀 I’m interested in emerging technologies and their impact on society.
+- 👀 I’m interested in emerging technologies and their impact on society, people, and the workplace.
-- 💞️ I create content for @relayimpact to make tech and digital transformation more accessible.
+- 💞️ At @relayimpact, I share resources, strategies, and tools to make digital transformation more accessible.
-- 🌱 I’m currently building a static webpage for @relayimpact using Jekyll, HTML, CSS, JavaScript, and Ruby
+- 🌱 I’m currently building a website for @relayimpact using Jekyll, HTML, CSS, JavaScript, and Ruby
 - 📫 You can reach me via Twitter, GitHub and LinkedIn @minilamnow

 <!---